xchem/pipeline/README.rst

 =====
-XChem_db
+XChemDB
 =====

-XChem_db is a simple Django app to get a RESTFul API of XChem data.
+This is a simple Django app to get a RESTFul API of XChem data.

 Detailed documentation is in the "docs" directory.